How to work from home more efficientlyon 11 March 2020 for Tech Professionals

 This is especially true when you don’t live by yourself.
 Your roommate, boyfriend, girlfriend, husband, wife, dog, cat or whoever is living with you will be thankful because you’ll be much better company.

-You can become fantastically efficient at working from home if you follow these pointers.
+Although we hope that everyone can return to his or her office sooner rather than later, you can become fantastically efficient at working from home if you follow these pointers.
 We’re confident that organizing your workflow, setting your break times and dressing for business will see your work output go through the roof.